rschuetzler/datacom-labs/Exercise 6 - TCP & UDP/6-TCPUDP-Instructions.md

 By the end of this lesson, you will be able to:

 1. Explain the differences between TCP and UDP
-2. Use Wireshark to analyze TCP and UDP data streams
+2. Use Wireshark to view and analyze TCP and UDP data streams
 3. Use `netcat` to send messages on a network